Brickell Homeowners Association

 Questions for Boards and Management to Consider

-• Are residents aware of where to find updates when situations arise and can we quickly send mass text alerts if needed?
+• Are residents aware of where to find official updates when situations arise?

 These situations are rare, but preparation matters.
 A clear plan can help ease frustration and confusion, allowing communities to respond with clarity, confidence, and care.